FAIR Local Search Guide

 Start with Louisville and Kentucky coverage

 Louisville searches may involve estate inventory, art, antiques, furniture, collectibles, insurance schedules, donation files, divorce matters, or household contents.
-Use the city route first, then widen to Kentucky when the category or report purpose needs a broader search.
+Use the city route first, then widen to Kentucky when the local shortlist is too narrow.

 • Open the Louisville directory filter for local inspection, estate access, or metro-area scheduling.